 It’s time to get real about how you talk to yourself.

-If you find yourself questioning your abilities, scrutinizing every little thing you see, and using an overall Debbie Downer tone in your self-talk, it’s time for an upgrade, ASAP.
+If you find yourself questioning your abilities, scrutinizing every little thing, and using an overall Debbie Downer tone in your self-talk, it’s time for an upgrade, ASAP.

 Whether it’s in your head or spoken out loud, what you say will influence your mood, actions, and overall relationship with your health.